Agent-based tracking of disease spread

 Dropdown Icon

 Historically, the spread of infectious diseases is simulated with compartmental models based on differential equations that can accurately reproduce epidemic trajectories.
 However, a central assumption in equation models is that of a well-mixed and homogeneous population.
-The latter is a serious limitation, especially if the outbreak is clustered.
-Agent-based models can overcome these limitations by operationalising the heterogeneity in individual attributes, for example demographic attributes and pre-existing disease, and behaviours in the simulation of epidemics.
+Agent-based models can overcome these limitations by operationalizing the heterogeneity in individual attributes, for example, demographic attributes and pre-existing diseases, and behaviors in the simulation of epidemics.

 Dropdown Icon